AkronJAMES-2306/hitwicket/README.md

 - **Styling**: CSS Grid for layout

 ## Getting Started
-    For now, please open two tabs of the same localhost and the game can be properly played on the second localhot.
+    For now, please open two tabs of the same localhost and the game can be properly played on the second localhost.
 ### Prerequisites
 - Node.js and npm installed